swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 ### Pass-the-Ticket Golden Tickets

-Forging a TGT require the `krbtgt` NTLM hash
+Forging a TGT require:
+* the `krbtgt` NT hash
+* since recently, we cannot use a non-existent account name as a result of `CVE-2021-42287` mitigations

 > The way to forge a Golden Ticket is very similar to the Silver Ticket one.
-The main differences are that, in this case, no service SPN must be specified to ticketer.py, and the krbtgt ntlm hash must be used.
+The main differences are that, in this case, no service SPN must be specified to ticketer.py, and the krbtgt NT hash must be used.

 #### Using Mimikatz